 Enron itself is transforming into a company that owns less and less assets.
 However, its plan to construct a power plant in Japan is often the topic of many conversations.
 A suggestion that the plan (to construct a power plant) is going against the trend of the company was met by two responses.
 First, it would be beneficial for Enron to own a physical asset while its mobility is still lacking and its reliability is yet to be established in the marketplace.
 Enron’s recent purchase of a paper mill in Canada previously owned by Daishowa Paper Mfg.
 Co., Ltd., was a part of such a strategy.
 However, such an asset will be sold as soon as it has served its purpose.

 Second, it is not Enron Japan that will be constructing a power plant in Japan.
-It will be by a company that Oryx USA and Enron Corp jointly created (EnCom: head office in New York, USA).
+It will be by a company that Orix USA and Enron Corp jointly created (EnCom: head office in New York, US).
 Incidentally, this company, EnCom, submitted a master plan for construction of a thermal power plant in Aomori prefecture on March 28th.
 If the power plant is actually constructed, possession of the power plant will come under a special company that will be created for the very purpose.

 Mr. Hirl speaks with great fluency.
 One can sense that he believes in the universal ness of the “Enron Model” – which was described in the previous chapter – and in the benefits that the model will bring to consumers.
 Not only that, one can also see that he is experienced in responding to similar questions.
 He must have gone through similar situations in many places around the world.